Pinho13/LearnPython/1. Getting Started/Prerequisites.md

 A notification will pop up asking you to choose the python interpreter.
 Choose the one available.

-Once you see *Hello, world!* written in the bottom of the screen it means the setup is complete and you all the prerequisites necessary.
+Once you see *Hello, world!* written in the bottom of the screen it means the setup is complete and you have all of the prerequisites necessary.

 <p align="center">
     <image src="images/VSCodeNotTrustingMeMeme.png" width ="300px" />